ibm-cloud-docs/hybrid-workloads/hybrid-access-tutorial.md

 - Administrator on {{site.data.keyword.dl_full_notm}}

 To optimize and monitor resources once the infrastructure is in place, the IT infrastructure engineer needs the following roles and services:
-- Administrator on monitoring tools and logs (Administator on X service)
+- Administrator on monitoring tools and logs (Administrator on X service)
 - Administrator on compute resources

 Complete the following steps: